|

 Premium Services

-Robinhood’s Gold plan is $5 per month and includes Morningstar research, Level II quotes, and a $1,000 margin loan at no cost.
+Robinhood has Gold, its premium service, costing $5 per month.
+It comes with Morningstar research, Level II quotes, and a $1,000 margin loan at no interest.

-Public’s Premium plan is $10 per month and delivers charting tools (not available to free users), priority support, and enhanced research tools.
+Public’s premium plan is called Premium, which costs $10 per month.
+It includes charting tools (unavailable to free customers), VIP support, and better research features.

 Winner: Robinhood